 \introparagraph{Encoding of candidates} A convenient and efficient way to encode the candidate paths is to represent them as prefixes up to the last deviating edge.
-Every prefix $\langle v_1, v_2, \ldots, v_i \rangle$ corresponds to the path that we obtain if we expand it optimally up to the terminal node, i.e., $\langle v_1, v_2, \ldots, v_i \rangle \concat \sol_1(v)$.
-This expansion is performed whenever we pop a path from $\Cand$ so that the algorithm can return the path in an explicit form.
-A benefit of this encoding is that it makes it easier to identify the deviations that we need to generate; we simply start from the last edge contained in the prefix (see \Cref{fig:cartesian_product}).
+Under this convention, every prefix $\langle v_1, v_2, \ldots, v_i \rangle$ corresponds to the path that we obtain if we expand it optimally up to the terminal node, i.e., $\langle v_1, v_2, \ldots, v_i \rangle \concat \sol_1(v)$.
+This expansion is performed whenever we pop a path from $\Cand$ so that the algorithm returns the path in an explicit form.
+A benefit of this encoding is that it makes it easier to identify the deviations that we need to generate in order to avoid duplicates; we simply start from the last edge contained in the prefix (see \Cref{fig:cartesian_product}).